smith-sj/27/README.md

 ### FLATS

-3 o's are placed in a flat row; this is called a "flat" and is awarded 3 points.
+#### Example:

-(diagonal combos across a single plane are also considered flats)
+3 tokens are placed in a flat row, straight or diagonal, across the board; this is called a "flat" and is awarded 3 points.

 ```
 | | | |